conduition/conduition.io/source/_posts/isogenies-intro.md

 <img src="/images/isogenies/prism.svg">

 This is much simpler to implement and reason with than SQIsign, but its security is clearly harder to prove conclusively.
 It is also a newer protocol, with [new attacks](https://eprint.iacr.org/2025/1602) always a possibility.

+Curiously, it just so happens that if producing prime-degree isogenies from an arbitrary curve were easy, _it would prove SQIsign secure_ because SQIsign assumes the existence of prime-degree isogeny oracles in their zero-knowledge security proofs.
+PRISM and SQIsign's security proofs are _complementary_ in this weird way, that if SQIsign is broken, this would prove no such oracles exist, and that PRISM's assumption is secure.
+Vice versa, if generating prime-degree isogenies were easy, PRISM would be broken but SQIsign would be proven secure.
+This gives us reason to expect that if either scheme is ever successfully attacked - without breaking ERP/SIPP - then we would suddenly be far more confident in the other scheme.

+I've heard one of PRISM's authors refer to this as "security by common belief" [in a talk](https://www.youtube.com/watch?v=YUMc5kOIACg).
+This doesn't necessarily mean that only one OR the other is secure.
+It's possible that both are secure, but no one knows how to prove it rigidly yet.

 Speaking of attacks...